dice43/dice43-beautiful-jekyll/projects.md

 **Skills Used:** Java, OCR(Optical Character Recognition), Android/Android Studio

 ## [internetCookbook](https://github.com/dice43/internetCookbook)
 internetCookbook is a website that interacts with a recipe API to generate recipes based on a user's search.
 Users can save recipes to their account for viewing later.
-Account information is obfuscated using SALT and Hasing to protect users' private information.
+Account information is obfuscated using salt and hashing to protect users' private information.
 Project was created in under 2 weeks in collaboration with a group for the SEO Tech Developer program.
 Website incorporates the use of Heroku and Flask.

 **Skills Used:** Python, Heroku, Flask, HTML, CSS, SQL, REST APIs